vi-k/format/README.md

-- Named parameters can be specified in national languages according to the same principle as Latin characters: the identifier must start with a letter or an underscore and then digits can be added (Unicode is ised).
+- Named parameters can be specified in national languages according to the same principle as Latin characters: the identifier must start with a letter or an underscore and then digits can be added (Unicode is used).
 Parameter names can be specified in quotes (both single and double).
 There are no restrictions in this case.
 Quotation marks inside names must be double-quoted to avoid being perceived as the end of the identifier.